 Residents living in areas located near Eku Stream have described flooding of up to four feet on their properties during past rain events, from Eku Stream flooding and lack of drainage.
+Community members have shared that the majority of the flooding near Eku Stream is caused by large debris and blockage along the stream and at the bridge.

 In addition to the absence of a comprehensive drainage system for the valley, some of the local drainage systems are damaged and have not been repaired.
 There is a breach in the berm located in the lower area of the valley near Mākaha Stream and also in the berm system located behind Mauna 'Olu Estates.

 Past history of this area reveals that an earthen berm was constructed to reroute Mākaha Stream in order to develop a residential subdivision (homes that are located on Manuku and Nukea Streets).
 The earthen berm in the lower valley was damaged during the 2008 storm when storm flows broke through the berm in an area where the stream makes an abrupt change in direction.
 As a result of the breach, properties located downstream from the berm experience flooding and erosion to their property during large storms.
-With the breach in the berm, Mākaha Stream travels adjacent to the back yards of homes located on Manuku and Nukea Streets during large storms.
+With the breach in the berm, Mākaha Stream now travels adjacent to the back yards of homes located on Manuku and Nukea Streets during large storms.
 Residents on these streets have reported flooding problems and property damage resulting from erosion and high velocity of runoff behind their properties since 2008.